Silvestre08/AspNet/WebApi/OAuth2AndOpenId/README.md

 See out access token:
 ![](doc/AccessToken1.png)

-The audience is not loner our client application but it is our api.
+The audience is not longer our client application but it is our api.
-It also has reources at our IDP level as intended audience: we pass the access token when calling the user info endpoint and that requres an access token..
+It also has reources at our IDP level as intended audience: we pass the access token when calling the user info endpoint and that requires an access token!
-Client Id is also new and it represent the client application: on the identity token this was part of the audience array..
+Client Id is also new and it represents the client application: on the identity token this was part of the audience array.
 The other values are the same: scopes.
 We have the api scope to access the api but we also have identity related information scopes:
 ![](doc/AccessToken2.png)
 When we ask the user info endpoint it will return the information mapped to those scopes.
-Lastly we also see the authentication methods.
+Lastly, we also see the authentication methods.

 ## Secure the API